freedomofpress/securedrop/docs/upgrade_to_tails_4.rst

    Until you run these commands, the SecureDrop shortcuts on the Tails desktop will not work, and the graphical updater will no longer report available updates for the SecureDrop code on your workstation.

-No additional configuration is required for the *Secure Viewing Station*.

 If you experience difficulties with this upgrade, please do not hesitate to contact us using any of the methods below.
 If the upgrade failed and you need